43 must know, modern Hebrew slang words. Sababa!

 It actually means: Terrible or awful

-Translated it means: We overcame Pharaoh (in Egypt) and we will get through this too.
+Translated this phrase means: We overcame Pharaoh (in Egypt) and we will get through this too.

 Its meaning: We overcame immense hardship and we will overcome this too.